Working in the UK

 - Current leave:

-- You must hold permission under the Tier 4 or Student visa route at the point of application.
+- You must hold permission under the Tier 4 or Student visa route at the point of application for the Graduate Route.
 If your last permission of leave was for the Doctorate Extension Scheme you are not eligible to apply for the Graduate Visa.

 - Relevant Qualification and successful completion: